 Get a pair of sunglasses with good anti-glare lenses, UV-protection, and polarized lenses.
 Some studies show that lenses with purplish-pink shade (FL-41) can reduce light sensitivity and headache frequency for migraineurs.
 (S)(S) Also, there are glasses with smart LCD lenses.
 Their tint will adjust according to the environment or let the user themselves to adjust the tin of the lens.

-Very light sensitive people might benefit keeping the glasses on in a very bright indoor lighting (especially in the environments where there are fluorescent LED lights over 500 lux) such as supermarkets, airports, hospitals, factories, and libraries.
+Very light sensitive people might benefit from keeping the glasses on in very bright indoor lighting (especially in the environments where there are fluorescent LED lights over 500 lux) such as supermarkets, airports, hospitals, factories, and libraries.

 2. Optimize your home lighting and office lighting